 You can delete a palette entry by pressing the Delete button, then pressing the palette select button to be deleted.
 Press the palette button again to confirm the deletion.
-You can delete a range of palettes in one go by holding down the first one then pressing the last one.
+You can delete a range of palettes in one go by running your finger along the buttons.